-Conversely, a relaxing week meant to be navigating predictable Class II water and catching incredible amounts of salmon, trout, char and grayling can turn into days of dragging overloaded rafts when water conditions are low.
+A relaxing week meant to be navigating predictable Class II water and catching incredible amounts of salmon, trout, char and grayling can turn into days of dragging overloaded rafts when water conditions are low.
 Be prepared for possible plan B’s from your air taxi service and take the time to research the backup river.
 Check in a few days before your trip with your air taxi to make sure conditions are as you expect.

 Choosing an air taxi

 There are plenty of good ones out there that offer in-depth and unparalleled knowledge of the backcountry and have their finger on the pulse of the fisheries.
 It’s not a bad idea to research air taxis and make some contact to hear what options they advocate.
 When talking to your air taxi, ask how long they have been flying, if they’ve had major crashes, and for recommendations from clients who took the trip that you want to take.
-Feel free to check in with us and drop me an email at email@example.com if you want a recommendation.
-Also, Medallion Foundation exists to reduce aviation accidents by promoting higher safety standards, as well as education, training, auditing and advocacy.
-They may be able to suggest questions to ask and provide a list of carriers that have been through their programs.
+Feel free to check in with us and drop me an email at firstname.lastname@example.org if you want a recommendation.

 Gear Planning for the Trip

-Also, talk to your air taxi about the options and the associated costs.
+Talk to your air taxi about the options and the associated costs.
 A plane with a larger payload will cost more but may be worth it for the ability to bring more gear.
 Many air services will also rent camping gear and sell you white gas to use in cooking.
 This is essential as it is not possible to bring white gas on the airlines, and you should not rely on finding wood for fire.

-I typically use freeze-dried food like Mountain House meals as my main sustenance and compliment those with fresh fish.
+I typically use freeze-dried food as my main sustenance and compliment those with fresh fish.
 Oatmeal, coffee, peanut butter and jelly, bread and granola bars round out my food supply, so as to keep weight and cooking time to a minimum.
 Prepare in advance a sweet-and-spicy spice rub and a lemon/garlic rub, bring a roll of aluminum foil, and you can enjoy the freshest fish possible.
 Leave the skin on and coat the flesh side with rub, place skin-side down on foil and form into a tight pocket.